open-guides/og-aws/README.md

 	-	**Multi-part uploads:** For large objects you want to take advantage of the multi-part uploading capabilities (starting with minimum chunk sizes of 5 MB).
 	-	**Large downloads:** Also you can download chunks of a single large object in parallel by exploiting the HTTP GET range-header capability.
 	-	🔸**List pagination:** Listing contents happens at 1000 responses per request, so for buckets with many millions of objects listings will take time.
-	-	❗**Key prefixes:** The performance of S3 read and write operations used to be highly dependent on prefix similarities among key names.
-Randomness in the beginning of key names in order to avoid hot spots is [no longer necessary](https://aws.amazon.com/about-aws/whats-new/2018/07/amazon-s3-announces-increased-request-rate-performance/) as of July, 2018.
+	-	❗**Key prefixes:** Previously randomness in the beginning of key names was necessary in order to avoid hot spots, but that is [no longer necessary](https://aws.amazon.com/about-aws/whats-new/2018/07/amazon-s3-announces-increased-request-rate-performance/) as of July, 2018.
 	-	For data outside AWS, [**DirectConnect**](https://aws.amazon.com/directconnect/) and [**S3 Transfer Acceleration**](https://aws.amazon.com/blogs/aws/aws-storage-update-amazon-s3-transfer-acceleration-larger-snowballs-in-more-regions/) can help.
 For S3 Transfer Acceleration, you [pay](https://aws.amazon.com/s3/pricing/) about the equivalent of 1-2 months of storage for the transfer in either direction for using nearer endpoints.
 -	**Command-line applications:** There are a few ways to use S3 from the command line:
 	-	Originally, [**s3cmd**](https://github.com/s3tools/s3cmd) was the best tool for the job.
 It’s still used heavily by many.